xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 Currently, Bun does not offer full compatibility with XMTP.
 Use Yarn as an alternative to prevent any issues.

-#### Using config files
+### How do I configure my project to work with XMTP?

+Depending on your project setup, you may need to make some configuration changes to ensure compatibility with XMTP.
+These changes primarily involve adding support for Node.js-specific features that XMTP requires, such as the `Buffer` object, and ensuring proper resolution of dependencies.
+Here are some common scenarios:

 :::details[React Scripts 5]

-- CRACO: (Create React App Configuration Override) is a community solution for adding custom configurations to Create React App.
+- **CRACO**: (Create React App Configuration Override) is a community solution for adding custom configurations to Create React App.
 It allows you to customize your configuration without ejecting from the default setup provided by Create React App.

   **Install react-app-rewired**: